parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-1/interactions/README.txt.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
-Kokkos's build system will handle many optimization flags automatically.
+These will depend on your Kokkos installation and configuration.

 Here is a sample of the control panel at the top of the makefile:

-KOKKOS_DEVICES ?= OpenMP # or CUDA, Serial etc.
+KOKKOS_BACKEND ?= OpenMP
 OPTIMIZE    ?= yes
 DEBUG       ?= no
 PROFILE     ?= no
 TABLE       ?= no

 Explanation of Flags:

-KOKKOS_DEVICES - This selects the Kokkos execution space (e.g., OpenMP, CUDA, Serial).
+KOKKOS_BACKEND - This selects the Kokkos backend (e.g., OpenMP, CUDA, Serial, etc.).

-OPTIMIZE - Enables Kokkos optimizations.
+OPTIMIZE - Adds compiler optimization flags.

-DEBUG - Enables debugging information.
+DEBUG - Adds debugging flags.

-PROFILE - Enables profiling.
+PROFILE - Adds profiling flags.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion